nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to respond to user's queries within 2 seconds
+6. Should ensure every entry has a distinct name and email.
+If an entry has a number or email that is identical to that of an earlier entry, the program should display a message that the entry is invalid and will not be stored in the addressbook.

 ## Appendix D : Glossary